Endoscopic Ultrasound (EUS)

-If you have had samples taken by F.N.A, it may take 7 – 10 days before the results are available.
+If you have had biopsies taken it may take 7 to 10 days before the results are available.

 Before you leave the hospital after your endoscopy, make sure you have an appointment to come back and see your doctor for the results.

-Remember, if you develop a high temperature, have difficulty in swallowing or have increasing throat or chest pain contact your doctor immediately.
+If, after the procedure, you develop a high temperature, have difficulty swallowing or have increasing throat or chest pain contact your doctor immediately.

 The information provided in this site, or through links to other websites, is not a substitute for medical or professional care and should not be relied upon as such.
 Read our disclaimer.